Tattoo Removal – Your Options & What the Future Holds

 Skin Graft: A large tattoo could be removed and skin grafted over the defect but this would not be particularly aesthetic.
 Skin grafts generally do not look like normal skin and a scar would be left where the skin is removed.

-The future of Tattoo Removal: A company called freedom 2 is developing pigments that will be much easier for lasers to remove but as of this writing, I put as of this writing they aren’t available yet.
+The future of Tattoo Removal: A company called Freedom 2 is developing pigments that will be much easier for lasers to remove but as of this writing, I put as of this writing they aren’t available yet.

-If you are interested in Tattoo Removal, I invite you to contact me to schedule a consultation at one of my practices in Maryland or Virginia.
+If you are interested in Tattoo Removal, I invite you to contact me to schedule a consultation at one of my practices in Maryland or Baltimore Maryland.
 To keep waiting to a minimum I encourage you read “Sorry I Kept You Waiting for Your Consultation of Cosmetic Surgery.”
 For more information on other procedures of cosmetic surgery explore my website.